 Key takeaways

-- Omega-3 or other dietary fat can improve vitamin d absorption.
+- Omega-3 or other dietary fat can support vitamin D absorption.

-- Take vitamin D with fish oil or a fat-containing meal for best results.
+- Take vitamin D with fish oil or any fat-containing meal; no waiting period is needed.

-- Check labels on cod liver oil and combination supplements to avoid unplanned extra vitamin D.
+- Check cod liver oil and combination products to avoid unplanned extra vitamin D, and review your regimen with your doctor or pharmacist.